Student Accessibility Services

 • All information regarding students is kept confidential and only disclosed to those individuals with a legitimate need to know.

-Accessibility Services does not provide evaluations/assessments, but provides referrals for students who suspect they may have a disability.
-Once documentation of a specific disability is received from the student and/or the student's health care provider, potential academic adjustments can be assessed.
+Student Accessibility Services does not provide evaluations/assessments, but may provide referrals for students who suspect they may have a disability.
+Once documentation of a specific disability is received from the student and/or the student's healthcare provider, potential academic adjustments can be assessed.

-The Office of Student Accessibility Services provides verification of a student's disabled status to Residence Life for consideration in housing assignments.
+Student Accessibility Services provides verification of a student's disabled status to Residential Life for consideration in housing assignments.
 Housing accommodations are provided with appropriate documentation and must be requested in a timely manner.
 Students must adhere to the housing accommodation deadlines and if deadlines are not met, accommodations cannot be guaranteed.

-The Office of Safety and Security provides van transportation throughout the campus for all students.
-Safety and Security also enforces parking.
+The Office of Public Safety and Security provides van transportation throughout the campus for all students.
+Public Safety and Security also enforces parking.

-Students who need adapted access to the technology on campus can request assistance through The Office of Student Accessibility Services.
+Students who need adapted access to the technology on campus can request assistance through Student Accessibility Services.

-Accessibility Services assists students in obtaining textbooks and other materials in alternative formats.
-Students must contact Accessibility Services for information.
-Accessibility Services utilizes Kurzweil software to convert information to audio.
+Students Accessibility Services assists students in obtaining textbooks and other materials in alternative formats.
+Students must contact Student Accessibility Services for information.
+Accessibility Services utilizes Kurzweil software to convert information to an audio format.